christiansenger/cecco/README.md

 # ecc
 Header-only library for error control coding (ECC) simulations and experiments.
-Can deal with arbitrary finite fields and also complex field relationships.
+Can deal with arbitrary finite fields and complex field relationships.

 Doxygen documentation is available <a href="https://christiansenger.github.io/ecc/">here</a>.